-1) Smaller clouds with flat shadows should appear near the horizon and big clouds should be above us.
+1) Smaller clouds with flat shadows should appear near the horizon, and big clouds should be above us.

 A few drawing tips about clouds: Smaller clouds with flat shadows should be near the horizon.
 Bigger clouds with shadows underneath should be above our heads.
-Thomas shows a naive way to draw clouds except clouds are not flat.
+Thomas shows a naive way to draw clouds, except clouds are not flat.
 Clouds must follow perspective rules as well.

-2) Composition of the sky matters.
+2) The composition of the sky matters.

-3) Don’t forget that clouds cast shadows.
+3) Remember that clouds cast shadows.

 Don’t forget that clouds cast shadows.
 It can help you greatly when you draw large scale pictures.
 It adds depth and contrast.
 It can make your picture look awesome.